glacials/twos.dev/src/cold/apple.md

 shared (e.g. family chores), and reminders within shared lists can be assigned to people.

-Reminders have a name, description, URL field, and priority (higher priority reminders are sorted higher and given special UI treatment).
+Reminders have a name, description, URL field, and priority.
 Reminders can have images attached to them, and any number of subtasks.
 They can be tagged and flagged.

 It’s a powerful app, but everything is presented simply.
 There is a native macOS app that synchronizes, so I get proper notifications on most of my